js00000000/asset-dairy-web/FEATURE_TODO.md

 - [ ] Transaction history and filtering

 ## 3. Stock & Crypto Transactions
+### 3.1.
+Record Stock/Crypto Buy/Sell Transaction UI
-- [ ] Record stock/crypto buy/sell (ticker, quantity, price, from account, date)
+- [x] Beautiful modal/form for recording a buy/sell (ticker, quantity, price, from account, date) — UI implemented and integrated on Asset page (/asset)
-- [ ] Track holdings and transaction history per asset
+- [x] Validation and feedback (Tailwind, Lucide, Pexels)

+### 3.2.
+Holdings & Transaction History UI
+- [x] 3.2a: Display holdings per asset (stock/crypto), with beautiful UI — Asset page now features a modern, production-worthy summary for each asset, using Tailwind, Lucide, and Pexels
+- [x] 3.2b: Show transaction history for each asset — Modal implemented, accessible for all assets (even with zero quantity), with beautiful, production-worthy UI and full click support for history.

+### 3.3.
+Account Balance Auto-Update Logic
-- [ ] Auto-update account balances on buy/sell
+- [ ] Automatically update account balances when a stock/crypto transaction is recorded

+### 3.4.
+(Optional) Backend/Storage Integration
+- [ ] Persist stock/crypto transactions and holdings (mock/localStorage or backend, as appropriate)

 ## 4. Portfolio Dashboard
 - [ ] Overview of all accounts, stock, and crypto assets